aqkelly/ads-spring2024-project2--group12/README.md

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md))
 	+ Jiaqi Lu: Shiny app design
 	+ Yuqi Liu: Graph: Distribution of Top 5 Disasters by State and Year
-	+ Guanbiao Li: Graph: New York Region - Total Number of Incidents by County
+	+ Guanbiao Li: Graph: New York State - Informatin of House Owners
 	+ Tianyi Jiang: Graph: Distribution of Aid Programs in New York State

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.